dlstreamer/pipeline-server/docs/defining_pipelines.md

 ```

 The `model` and `model-proc` properties reference file paths to the
-deep learning model as discovered and populated by the Video Analytics
+deep learning model as discovered and populated by the Pipeline Server `model_manager` module.
-Serving `model_manager` module.
 The `model_manager` module provides a
 python dictionary associating model names and versions to their
 absolute paths enabling pipeline templates to reference them by
 name.
 You can use the `model-proc` property to point to custom model-proc by specifying absolute path.
 More details are provided in the [Deep Learning Models](#deep-learning-models) section.